abatchi/Autonomous_Car_ROS_1/README.md

 # 🚀 Milestone 2 - Not fully Updated

 ## 📌 Overview
-Milestone 2 focuses on advancing the autonomous system with enhancements in software, simulation, and real-world testing.
-This phase includes crucial improvements in **teleoperation**, **OLR (Open Loop Response)**, and system integration.
+Milestone 2 focuses on enhancements in software, simulation, and Hardware testing of the vehicle and motors.
+This phase includes crucial improvements in **Teleop**, **OLR (Open Loop Response)**, and system integration.

 ## 📁 Project Structure
 The following key components are included in this milestone: